miraliumre/gsm/README.md

 ### Start the Osmocom services

 Use the [src/update-cfg.sh] convenience script to start all the required Osmocom services (i.e. by running `src/update-cfg.sh start`).
-If the services had already been started previously, it is recommended to completely stop them by running `src/update-cfg.sh stop` (and, possibly, `src/update-cfg.sh kill`, if needed) before starting them again.
+It is likely that the services had already been started automatically when you installed them, so it is recommended to completely stop them by running `src/update-cfg.sh stop` (and, possibly, `src/update-cfg.sh kill`, if needed) before starting them again.

 [src/update-cfg.sh]: src/update-cfg.sh